-Since 2010, the Undergraduate Admissions and Outreach office at the University of Oxford has run a scheme to recognise inspirational teachers from UK schools and colleges.
+Since 2010, the University of Oxford has run a scheme to recognise inspirational teachers from UK schools and colleges.

 The Inspirational Teachers Awards are a way of recognising the importance of school or college teachers in encouraging bright students to realise their potential and make a successful application to Oxford.

 In 2020 the University of Oxford is honouring ten teachers with an award.
 All were nominated by students currently in their first year at Oxford.